Skip to main content

 1.2.1 Roster Submission

-Team members must be eligible to compete on behalf of their school as listed in Section 2 of the High School Competition Rulebook.
+Team members must be eligible to compete on behalf of their school as listed in Section 2.
+Team Member Eligibility of the league's Competition Rulebook.

-In Splatoon™ 3, each team may have a maximum of eight (8) players, broken down into four (4) starting players on the Roster, and four (4) substitutes on the Bench.
+Each League page will list the number of players necessary to fill a team’s Roster and Bench.
 No individual may simultaneously hold two or more roles as listed above.
 All players and coaches are expected to be present physically or virtually for all official PlayVS matches.
-Both the Roster and Bench must be finalized before the Roster Lock Date, as listed in Section 3.3 Roster Submission.
+The Roster and Bench must be finalized before the Roster Lock Date, as listed in Section 3.4 Roster Submission of the league’s Competition Rulebook.

 1.2.2 Substitutions